 BASIS FOR CHANGE: The word 'below' is replaced with the hydrologic term 'downstream of' in the segment description.
-Based on a survey conducted by the Department during 2012, this segment has an existing use of primary contact.
-This segment includes Rio Ojo Caliente, and the Ohkay Owingeh surface water quality standards downstream are assigned the primary contact recreation use.
-The Rio Grande at the confluence is also designated as primary contact recreation.
-The State is required, from time to time or at least every three years such as during the Triennial Review, to regularly conduct an evaluation of all water bodies with uses not consistent with CWA Section 101(a) goals and if new information indicates the goals are attainable, revise its standards to reflect those uses (40 CFR 131.20).
-The Department has no evidence that this use is not attainable and information provided above would indicate that primary contact use is existing and likely attainable.
-To be consistent with the latest EPA recommendations for recreational contact and CWA 101(a) goals (77 FR71191, November 29,

-2012), the designated use for secondary contact is upgraded to the primary contact use with corresponding criteria.
+Also, the State shall from time to time, but at least once every three years, review applicable water quality standards and, as appropriate, modify and adopt standards.
+Any water body segment with water quality standards that do not include the uses specified in 40 CFR § 131.20 shall be re-examined to determine if any new information has become available.
+If such new information indicates that the uses specified in the CWA Section 101(a)(2) are attainable, the State shall revise its standards accordingly.
+This segment includes Rio Ojo Caliente; the Ohkay Owingeh surface water quality standards downstream are assigned the primary contact recreation use, and the Rio Grande at the confluence is also designated as primary contact recreation.
+The Bureau has no evidence that this use is not attainable.
+To be consistent with the latest EPA recommendations for recreational contact and CWA Section 101(a) goals (77 FR71191, November 29, 2012), the designated use for secondary contact is upgraded to the primary contact use with corresponding criteria.